marcglasberg/fast_immutable_collections/README.md

 var ilist2 = IList.withConfig([1, 2], ConfigList(cacheHashCode: false));
 ```

-Note: Modifying mutable objects in a collection could only make sense for lists anyway, since list don't rely on the
+Note: Modifying mutable objects in a collection could only make sense for lists anyway, since lists don't rely on the
 equality and hashCode of their items to structure themselves.
 If objects are modified after you put them into both
 mutable or immutable sets and maps, this most likely breaks the sets/maps they belong to.